 Though there seems some contradiction in the position taken by Bilawal Bhutto Zardari and other PPP leaders like former Prime Minister Yousuf Raza Gilani and Syed Khurshid Shah, his spokesperson insists that it is not the case.
 Speaking on the same subject, Yousaf Raza Gilani on Monday also maintained that there was no difference between the stand taken by Bilawal on the TTP issue and that of the other party men.
 But at the same time he also indirectly supported the peace process by saying he had asked the prime minister that while negotiating terms of peace with the TTP the issue of his son’s recovery should also be taken up with them.

 Bilawal’s spokesperson explained that PPP had supported initiation of dialogue with the TTP at the APC only for the sake of creating national consensus on the matter as all other political parties wanted to try this option first.
 “But in the later days, the nation saw that the TTP did not respond positively to the peace offers made by the government.
 Over 2,000 civilians and army men have been martyred at the hands of TTP since the talks offer”, he said while justifying the tough line taken by Bilawal on the issue of dealing with the TTP.

-Not hopeful of any positive outcome of the talks, he said the Pakistan government had so far signed seven different agreements with the militants, but they did not adhere to any of these.Published in The Nation newspaper on 04-Feb-2014
+Not hopeful of any positive outcome of the talks, he said the Pakistan government had so far signed seven different agreements with the militants, but they did not adhere to any of these.This news was published in The Nation newspaper.
+Read complete newspaper of 04-Feb-2014 here.